ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

            name: ansible.netcommon.xml
      set_fact: interfaces

-The follow fact would have been set as the ``interfaces`` fact for the
+This task sets the ``interfaces`` fact for the host based on this returned output:
-host:

 .. code-block:: yaml